Call It Love (TV series)

-Call It Love (Korean: 사랑이라 말해요) is an ongoing South Korean television series starring Lee Sung-kyung and Kim Young-kwang.
+Call It Love (Korean: 사랑이라 말해요) is a 2023 South Korean television series starring Lee Sung-kyung and Kim Young-kwang.
 It is a romantic melodrama about a woman whose life goes downhill after finding out about her father's affair and falling in love with his mistress's son.
-It premiered on February 22, 2023, on Disney+ in selected territories.
+It aired on Disney+ from February 22 to April 12, 2023 in selected territories.

 Synopsis

 Woo-joo's life hits rock bottom when she learns about her father's infidelity.
-After the father dies, she is kicked out of her family home by her father’s mistress.
+After the father dies, she is kicked out of her family home by her father's mistress.
 Woo-joo plans to take revenge, but she falls in love with Dong-jin, the son of the mistress of her late father.